Granny's Classic Peanut Butter Cookies are crisp on the outside, chewy on the inside, and just so good!

 If you want a peanut butter cookie that will be crisp on the outside, chewy on the inside, and won't go completely flat when cooked, look no further.
 This recipe uses just the right amount of flour to hold the cookie together without drying it out.

-Can you use natural peanut butter in peanut butter cookies?
+Can you use natural peanut butter?

 Yes!
 It is the only kind of peanut butter I use, actually.
 I despise the kind of peanut butter that has the oil on the top and requires stirring.
 There are plenty of no-stir peanut butters out there that are natural, meaning the only ingredients are peanuts and salt.